5 DAY FIRST TIMERS GUIDE: JACKSON HOLE, WY

 Day 1: Fly into Jackson Airport and get settled into your accommodations

-An aforementioned highlight of the 2015-16 ski season for Jackson Hole visitors includes expanded air service.
-With flights to and from 13 major U.S. cities, getting to Jackson Hole has never been easier.
-Once you’ve arrived at the airport, you’re just a quick 15- to 30-minute shuttle or drive to your accommodations, depending on where you’re staying.
+Featuring non-stop service from 20 major U.S. cities, getting to Jackson Hole has never been easier.
+Once you’ve arrived at the airport (the only airport located within the boundaries of a National Park), you’re just a quick 15- to 30-minute shuttle or drive to your accommodations, depending on where you’re staying.

-For ultimate convenience to the slopes, we recommend staying in Teton Village, located at the base of Jackson Hole Mountain Resort.
-On a powder day, Teton Village guests can easily hop in the tram line on the early side before the downtown-based skiers and snowboarders arrive.
+For ultimate convenience to the slopes, we recommend staying in Teton Village, which is located at the base of Jackson Hole Mountain Resort.
+On a powder day, Teton Village guests can easily hop in the tram line early, beating the downtown-based skiers and snowboarders.
 Staying at Teton Village’s Moose Creek provides guests with all the comforts of home in three- or four-bedroom townhomes, plus ski in ski out access via the Moose Creek chairlift and complimentary shuttle service to the base of the mountain.

 After getting unpacked and exploring your Moose Creek townhouse, relish your first Jackson Hole dinner at Osteria, in Hotel Terra, or Spur, in Teton Mountain Lodge, which are both located in Teton Village.

-Day 2: Warm up on blue cruisers and be one of the first to ride the new Teton Quad Lift
+Day 2: Warm up on blue cruisers via Casper or the Teton Lift

 On your first day on the slopes, get your legs warmed up on Jackson Hole’s excellent “true blue” trails.
 Head up the Bridger Gondola from the base area and make your way to the Casper Quad Chair.
 From the top, lay some luscious tracks on the manicured, recently regraded blue runs.

-When you’re ready for something new, schuss to the new Teton Quad Lift and start exploring all the newly accessible terrain in this zone.
+When you’re ready for something new, schuss to the Teton Quad Lift and start exploring some of the best groomed and gladed terrain on the mountain.
 Cruise through the widely spaced glades on Moran Face or make the short hike to access Lumber Pine Chute or Sheridan Bowl.
-If you’re feeling really adventurous, you can even trek over into Casper Bowl and descend Moccasin or Fremont.
+If you’re feeling really adventurous, you can even trek over into Casper Bowl and descend the untamed Moccasin or Fremont runs.